 It’s perfectly normal—and even healthy—to feel a little fear when leaving a stable career.
-And you shouldn’t push that fear down: In fact, as long as your anxiety doesn’t keep you back, it can support you make intelligent and effective decisions as you start your own business.
+And it would be best if you didn’t push that fear down: In fact, as long as your anxiety doesn’t keep you back, it can support you make intelligent and effective decisions as you start your own business.

-You can either operate your own business while you have the luxury of an income, or you can dive in and quit your “Job” and focus fully on your new business.
+You can either operate your own business while you have the luxury of an income, or you can dive in and quit your “Job” and focus entirely on your new business.

 However, it must be noted that there will be a grieving process, even when you are sure about the choice they have made.
 Or there is the worry that you have made a mistake; I agree with those who say take your time to go through the natural grieving process that will arise for you.
 Realise that it’s normal and does not mean you’ve made the wrong decision.
 It’s a life change, and a big one at that—and with those can come emotions you have to work through.

 What I did was while I still have my career, I am doing what I can for my new business, rather than diving in all at once.
 In my free time, I developed my blog/website.
 I began recruiting future clients and business partners.
-I took the time to learn whatever I could about my new business and industry before I officially say Sayonara to your old salary worker gig.
+I took the time to learn anything about my new business and industry before officially saying Sayonara to your old salary worker gig.

-Many of my partners choose to start working part-time in this field, if it’s a new direction, for a small business owner.
-Enabling you to see the full picture of the day to day operations.
+Many of my partners choose to start working part-time in this field for a small business owner if it’s a new direction.
+Enabling you to see the complete picture of the day to day operations.
 While also gaining greater confidence

-My business plan included source clients and set budget expectations, and had a marketing and sales plan, whether you provide services or products.
-I made sure I hit my targets on my daily items to give me a small sense of achievement.
+My business plan included source clients, set budget expectations, and a marketing and sales plan, whether you provide services or products.
+I made sure I hit my targets on my daily items to give me a slight sense of achievement.
 I record my weekly targets and again evaluate if I succeeded to accomplish these targets.

 Before I knew it, I was a month in.
-I had my coach/sponsor check in with me to ensure I hit just those small daily and weekly targets when I began.
+I had my coach/sponsor check in to ensure I hit just those small daily and weekly targets when I began.

 As an employee, you might find it easier to depend on others to manage to ship, prepare a report for a client, or answer correspondence.
 As a business owner, I did not have the financial resources to secure an assistant, so on a bootstrap budget.
 I became a successful PA.

-As the CEO, President, and only employee of Audrey Anderson World, I am the one who speaks to Customers / Clients; I was the personal assistant who arranges meetings to talk to other Business Partners (sales Teams).
-I am the one who is accountable for doing all my Social Media marketing on all platforms; I am the only one writing copy for my posts and updated blog post.
+As the CEO, President of Audrey Anderson World, I am the one who speaks to Customers / Clients; I was the personal assistant who arranges meetings to talk to other Business Partners (sales Teams).
+In addition, I am the one who is accountable for doing all my Social Media marketing on all platforms; I am the only one writing copy for my posts and updated blog posts.

 Bootstrapping refers to the creation of a company solely based on your savings as an entrepreneur as well as the initial sales of your company.
-With the construction company, we started with very, very little, and I did not get paid for a while.
+For example, we started with very little with the construction company, and I did not get paid for a while.
 I had my husband working, so we lived on one income.

-With Rodan Fields, it was a breeze.
+With the Side Business of Consulting for Rodan Fields, it was a breeze.
 A joining fee of, AUD 65 and I bought a Business Kit for AUD 1200 filled with products.
 It is much to get access to world-class products, shipping, digital marketing assets and a website than when I started my Construction company.

 This is a challenging task, as all financial risks are put on the entrepreneur, and there is little scope for mistakes.
-If the company fails, the founder will also lose all of his savings.
+Furthermore, if the company fails, the founder will also lose all of his savings.

-However, what is more exciting is the benefit of bootstrapping is that an entrepreneur can run a company with your own vision and without outside intervention or an investor seeking fast income.
-That being said, sometimes getting an outsider’s assistance will help a company rather than harm it.
+However, what is more exciting is the benefit of bootstrapping.
+An entrepreneur can run a company with your own vision without outside intervention or an investor seeking fast income.
+That being said, sometimes, getting an outsider’s assistance will help a company rather than harm it.
 Many organisations have succeeded in adopting the bootstrapping technique.
 I am here to attest to it.